shiftlab/pytorch.github.io/_posts/2019-05-08-model-serving-in-pyorch.md

 redirect_from: /2019/05/08/model-serving-in-pyorch.html
 image: /assets/images/bert2.png
 tags: [three]
+preview: 'PyTorch has seen a lot of adoption in research, but people can get confused about how well PyTorch models can be taken into production.
+This blog post is meant to clear up any confusion people might have about the road to production in PyTorch.
+Usually when people talk about taking a model “to production,” they usually mean performing **inference**, sometimes called model evaluation or prediction or serving.
+At the level of a function call, in PyTorch, inference looks something like this:'
 ---

 PyTorch has seen a lot of adoption in research, but people can get confused about how well PyTorch models can be taken into production.
 This blog post is meant to clear up any confusion people might have about the road to production in PyTorch.